kkautzer/hanzi_vision/README.md

 ### `model`
 This is the main directory for all model-related data and information.
 This is where training and evaluation scripts, raw training / evaluation / test data, logs, and previous model weights are stored.
 The model utilizes a tweaked Inception-v1 (GoogLeNet) architecture for grayscale input and a dynamic number of output classes, as this is the best available trade-off for time and accuracy given the current project constraints.
 In the future, additional models may be trained using other underlying architectures.

+### `analysis`
+This is the main direcotry for all data analysis operations.
+The main component is a script to generate various plots and tables based on model metadata and training data.
+Currently, figures are generated for:

+* Metadata Table (Name, Architecture, Number of Characters, Highest Accuracy, Highest Accuracy Epoch, and Number of Epochs)
+* Number of Characters vs. Highest Accuracy
+* Epoch vs. Accuracy (Individual)
+* Epoch vs. Accuracy (Combined / Aggregate)
+* Epoch vs. Accuracy (Average)

+As deemed necessary, the script may be updated to generate additional figures.
+Furthermore, a future update will implement necessary p-value calculations to complement the existing figures.

 ### `frontend`
 This is the main directory for all frontend web-interface relevant code.
 The frontend is a straightforward and intuitive React app - it allows users to either upload and evaluate an image from their computer, or to evaluate a drawing from an on-screen canvas.
 This directory contains all of the pages, components, routing, and styling seen on the frontend webpage.